 First of all, everyone is welcome.
-There is no charge to come in and enjoy the experience.
+Admission if FREE - there is no charge to come in and enjoy the visual experience and participate in the trackside activities.
 Watch the action on track - we will be located just off of turn 8 and 9, which are the fastest corners on the track.
 There will be bouncy castles and there will be games.
 There will even be a mini race track that you can race on using your wheelchair, a balance bike, or even on foot.
+You can not only see the cars but you'll probably have a chance to sit in them too!
 That's all free.
+Make a picnic of it - buy a burger or a hotdog even if you've just dropped in.

 Saturday, September 12, 2026

-2 p.m. to 5 p.m. you're welcome to join us to watch the races (yes, there will be racing happening on the track Saturday afternoon).
+1 p.m. to 5 p.m. you're welcome to join us to watch the races (yes, there will be racing happening on the track Saturday afternoon).
+There will be some cars on display, and everything mentioned above will begin about 4 p.m.; come early and enjoy the track atmosphere!

 5 p.m. to 9 p.m. will be the Track Car ride alongs and the parade laps.